CodedavidperloW/CodedavidperloW/README.md

-# Hi there I'm David Perlow 👋🎧🎼***🇩🇯 326**🎼*🎧👋
+# Hi there I'm David Perlow
 > ###### What's up!
-> After 9 years as a educator I am taking the plunge into the world of Hi-Tech.
+> After 9 years as a educator I am taking the plunge into the world of `Hi-Tech`.
 It all started when the Corona pushed all of us teachers into the unfamiliar world of online teaching.
 Suddenly my curioisity in technology, computers and advancing myself led me to where I am today.
 So I am starting a new chapter in my life and that's what I've learned, don't be afraid to pull the trigger, even if it's small steps.
+>
+# About me:
+> -Married
+> -Father
+> - 👨🏻‍💼 Teacher: 9 Years Experience with all ages Awarded Breakthrough Teacher 2017 by Ministry of Education Israel 🏆
+> - 📘 Author: Not Alone Soldier https://www.amazon.com/Not-Lone-Soldier-Journey-Defense/dp/B08FNMPBPX
+> - ⚡ Fun fact: I love electronic music and make a monthly mix. 🎧🎼***DJ 326**🎼*🎧

+### Goals for this year
 - 🔭 I’m currently working on becoming a ***new developer*** 👨🏻‍💻
-- 🌱 I’m currently learning a bootcamp course through #### Developers Institute #### 🧑‍💻
+- 🌱 I’m **currently learning** a bootcamp course through **Developers Institute focusing on Full-Stack Development**🧑‍💻
-- 👯 I’m looking to collaborate on projects to use my skills **working as a team** 🎖️
+- 🤝 I’m looking to collaborate on projects to use my skills **working as a team** 🎖️
-- 🤔 I’m ***looking for help*** with finding my niche within the Hi-Tech world 🤝🏽
+- ✅ I’m ***looking for help*** with finding my niche within the Hi-Tech world 🎯

 #### So now this year I am taking a Shabbaton from teaching to focus on this transition